admkca/admkca/README.md

-# 💫 About Me:
+# 💫 About Me: Adem Koca a Full-Stack Developer
-Adem Koca
-Full-Stack Developer

 # 💻 Tech Stack: